jonescompneurolab/hnn/doc/refs.rst

 HNN is under active development by the Jones lab (https://www.brown.edu/research/labs/jones/) and supported by NIH BRAIN grant R01-EB022889-01.

-HNN is open source and available at https://bitbucket.com/samnemo/hnn .

 For questions/suggestions or further information contact samuel_neymotin@brown.edu or stephanie_jones@brown.edu .